 What is resettlement?

-Resettlement is the transfer of refugees from an asylum country to another state that has agreed to admit them and ultimately grant them permanent settlement.
-There are three durable solutions for refugees: voluntary repatriation, local integration in the country of asylum and resettlement.
+Resettlement is a transfer of refugees from an asylum country to another country which has agreed to admit them and ultimately grant permanent settlement.

 Is there a right to resettlement?